prendradjaja/stashtag/README.md

 $ stashtag debug
 stash@{3}: On feature/fizz: Quiet logging #debug #fizz

-$ cat .stashtag  # this file must be located at your git repo's root directory feature/fizz: fizz
+$ cat .stashtag  # This file must be at your git repo's root directory. feature/fizz: fizz
 ```

 **Ignoring defaults:**
 ```
-$ stashtag -n  # or --no-defaults
+$ stashtag -n  # or --no-defaults.
 stash@{0}: WIP on feature/fizz: Do the thing #fizz stash@{1}: WIP on feature/fizz: Buzz #fizz stash@{2}: On asdf: Verbose logging #debug